1. What is a Discretionary Trust Will

-A Discretionary Trust is part of a Will that allows you to preserve property and financial assets from your estate within a trust to be managed by someone you trust.
+A Discretionary Trust is part of a Will that allows you to preserve property and financial assets from your estate within a Trust that will be managed by people you trust at their discretion.

-When preparing a will, discretionary trusts allow you to leave your estate in a trust that can only be accessed by trustees that you have nominated.
+When preparing a will, Discretionary Trusts allow you to leave your estate in a Trust that can only be accessed by trustees that you have nominated instead of directly giving the estate to your beneficiaries.

-Upon your passing, your chosen trustees are given control of your estate and use your instructions to choose beneficiaries and allocate their inheritance at their own discretion, hence the name Discretionary Trusts.
+Upon your passing, your chosen trustees are given control of your estate and use your instructions within the Trust and any added instructions to what is called a ‘Letter of Wishes’, to choose beneficiaries and allocate the inheritance at their own discretion, hence the name Discretionary Trusts.

 Preparing a Discretionary Trust Will with Zen Legal will cost: